[Major revision–posted 10/16/19 (replaces 3/18/15 edition)]

 5. Documentation/Substantiation Required

 a.
-Original, itemized invoices and/or receipts are required for each applicable purchase and for any official functions, business meetings, and entertainment expenses.
+Original, itemized invoices are required for each applicable expenditure.

 b.
-In accordance with IRS documentation codes, there should be adequate records and sufficient evidence for all official functions, business meetings, and entertainment expenses including:
+In accordance with IRS documentation codes, there must be adequate records and sufficient evidence for all food and entertainment expenditures including:

-(1) Type of event (donor entertainment, business dinner, etc.);
+(1) Type of event (business meeting, entertainment, official functions, annual event, etc.);

-(4) Number of participants with a list of each guest's name, title, and affiliation to the university, which establishes a business-related relationship (if the number of guests exceeds twenty-five, provide a list of the types of attendees and their affiliation to the university);
+(5) Number of participants with a list of each guest's name, title, and affiliation to TTU, the business-related relationship (if the number of guests exceeds twenty-five, provide a list of the types of attendees and their affiliation to TTU);

-(6) Signature and printed name of the approving authority; and
+(7) Signature and name of the approving authority; and

-(7) Additional information as required by Procurement Services or Top Tier Catering.
+(8) Additional supporting information as required or requested.

 a.
-Any reimbursements or expenditures that do not comply with this policy, regardless of funding source, must have written approval from the university Vice President for Administration and Finance and Chief Financial Officer or the TTU System Chief Financial Officer prior to incurring the expense.
+Any expenditures that do not comply with this policy, regardless of funding source, must have written approval from the TTU CFO/VPA&F or the TTU System Vice Chancellor and Chief Financial Officer or their designees prior to incurring the expense.
 Approval documentation must be submitted along with the requisition for vendor payment, reimbursement, pcard reconciliation, and/or travel voucher.

-b.
-The purchase of bottled water and coffee or tea for employee consumption is exempt from this policy.
-These purchases will only be allowed on funds that permit this type of expenditure and must comply with university contracts found at https://www.depts.ttu.edu/procurement/resources/how-to-guides/documents/purchasing/procurement-coke-products-purchasing.pdf
+e.
+The purchase of bottled water, coffee, tea, or other beverages for employee consumption is exempt from this policy.
+These purchases will only be allowed on funds that permit this type of expenditure and must comply with TTU contracts found at https://www.depts.ttu.edu/procurement/resources/how-to-guides/documents/purchasing/procurement-coke-products-purchasing.pdf

 04 Audit Services